-(Psst: olive oil and balsamic vinegar are used to massage kale in this marinated caprese salad with kale, one of our fav kale salad recipes!)
+Psst: olive oil and balsamic vinegar are used to massage kale in this marinated caprese salad, which continues to be one of our favorite kale salad recipes!

 No matter which greens you add, you’ll want to toss this caesar salad with grated Parmesan cheese and croutons.
 While they sell caesar croutons, I’m still partial to homemade.
 You can see how easy it is in my how to make croutons post!

 I’ve been all about subbing in plain Greek yogurt for mayonnaise or sour cream lately in order to keep the nutrition in check.
 Let’s say you bought a big 24-32 ounce tub of Greek yogurt for this recipe.
 Here are other recipes you might be interested in to use it up.

 This cilantro lime ranch dressing uses homemade (no-MSG, controlled salt) ranch seasoning for a bold salad dressing recipe.
 Bonus: the Greek yogurt tang complements the tang from buttermilk powder really nicely.

 Healthy buffalo chicken dip!
 I don’t throw these words around lightly, but this football fan MVP, comfort food star doesn’t taste healthy at all.
 This is definitely for the spice lovers.